carolynduby/ApacheMetronWorkshop/07_ExploringEventHistory/README.md

 26. Go to the top right and click the save button.

 27. Add a new row called Bytes and move it above the Table.
+Click Close.

 <img src="images/banana_23.png" width="50%" height="50%" title="Banana 23">

-28. Scroll up to the new row.
+28. Scroll the dashboard up and locate the new empty row.
 Add a histgram panel.
 Enter Bytes for the Title.
 Enter 12 in the Span.
 For Mode select values.
 Enter Value Field bytes.

 <img src="images/banana_24.png" width="50%" height="50%" title="Banana 24">